seankim658/codeprompts/README.md

           Whether to respect the .gitignore file.
 Defaults to True

   -d, --diff-staged
-          Whether to capture the git diff for staged changes only (equivalaent to running `git diff --cached` or `git diff --staged`.
+          Whether to capture the git diff for staged changes only (equivalent to running `git diff --cached` or `git diff --staged`.
 Defaults to False

   -u, --diff-unstaged
-          Whether to capture the git diff for unstaged changes only (equivalaent to running `git diff`).
+          Whether to capture the git diff for unstaged changes only (equivalent to running `git diff`).
 Defaults to False

       --tokens
           Display approximate token count of the genrated prompt.
 Defaults to True